Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Synthetic Numerical Examples

 A new system is defined to consider a tunable number of function outputs to study convergence of increasingly complex estimators as a function of the number of pilot samples.
-Let the high- and low-fidelity functions be $f_0, f_1, f_2: \vec{x} \rightarrow \mathbb{R}^{10}$, where $\vec{x} \in [0,1)^{9}$ is uniformly distributed such that
+Let the high- and low-fidelity functions be $\Ra{\vec{f}}_0, \Ra{\vec{f}}_1, \Ra{\vec{f}}_2: \vec{x} \rightarrow \mathbb{R}^{10}$, where $\vec{x} \in [0,1)^{9}$ is uniformly distributed such that

-We will study the variance reduction in the mean and main-effect variances of the first output of $f_0$.
+\Rb{The correlations in this system are shown in Figure \ref{PScorrs1}.
+The correlations between the high- and low-fidelity models for the first output are 0.96 and 0.89, inline with correlations reported in other applications in the literature \cite{CVQE,PDCov,EACV1}.
+The correlations between the outputs, however, are 0 or $0.33$, which are quite low.} We study the variance reduction in the mean and main-effect variances of the first output of $\Ra{\vec{f}}_0$.
 For mean estimation, we consider an increasing number of model outputs formed by using more components of each of the model fidelities.
 For ME variance estimation, we consider an increasing number of ME variances to estimate across the 9 inputs.
 The ACV-IS sampling scheme was chosen with the un-optimized allocations of each fidelity being $50$, $500$, and $5000$.
 Figure~\ref{PSlargeplot} shows the variance reduction achieved for different numbers of pilot samples and statistics.
 Note that the bottom edge of the plots corresponding to one output for mean estimation in Figure \ref{PSplot} and one ME in Figure \ref{PSSAplot} corresponds to the performance of the standard ACV estimator.

 To determine the performance of the variance reduction with respect to the number of pilot samples, we sweep across combinations of {\it additional} model outputs (from 0 to 9) and numbers of pilot samples.
 At each pilot sample quantity, we run 1000 realizations of the pilot sample sets and compute the estimator variances.
 Figure~\ref{PSplot} shows the 5th percentile of the variance reduction, a statistic that demonstrates close to worst-case behavior.